danielsaidi/PickerKit/README.md

 ## License

-CameraKit is available under the MIT license.
+PickerKit is available under the MIT license.
 See the [LICENSE][License] file for more info.